sclaggett/Literate/literate/Main.md

 }
 ```

 **Parse command line.** The first step is to parse the command line.
-It's sometimes surprising to me how complicated it is to do something so fundamental as argument parsing in C++ (yeah, I know, I switched away from D which comes with that functionality build in).
+It's sometimes surprising to me how complicated it is to do something as fundamental as argument parsing in C++ (yeah, I know, I switched away from D which comes with that functionality build in).
 Use [Optparse](thirdparty/Optparse.md) for a portable solution with an interface that is essentially identical to *getopt()*.

-The link above to *Optparse* has a dual purpose: it provides the human reader a path to the code and it lets the *Literate* preprocessor know that the file exists so it can be processed. *All literate source files must be accessible via links* from the "root" source file in order to be included in the tangled output.
+The link above to *Optparse* has a dual purpose: it provides the human reader a path to the code and it lets the *Literate* preprocessor know that the file exists. *All literate source files must be accessible via links* from the root source file in order to be included in the tangled output.

-Parsing occurs in the following three steps.
+Parsing occurs in the following three steps:

 @code [main] Parse command line arguments
 ```cpp